beda-software/drf-writable-nested/README.md

-DRF Writeable Nested
+DRF Writable Nested
 ====================

-This is a writeable nested model serializer for Django REST Framework.
+This is a writable nested model serializer for Django REST Framework.